Korçë Clock Tower

 The Clock Tower of Korçë (Kulla e Sahatit të Korçës) is a clock tower located in Korçë, Albania.
-Rising adjacent to the Mirahori Mosque, just south of the city’s Old Bazaar, its construction was inspired by the original 18th century clock tower that was destroyed by the earthquake of 1960.
+Rising adjacent to the Mirahori Mosque, just south of the city’s Old Bazaar, its construction was inspired by the original 18th century Ottoman-era clock tower that was destroyed by the earthquake of 1960.

 History

 Over the centuries, Korçë transformed from a small dependency under the Sanjak of Ohrid into a thriving urban center.
 By the late 19th century, it had a population of 18,000 and featured two mosques, two hammams, a clock tower, a civic building and four churches.

 In his encyclopedia, Sami Frashëri describes it as "a city with 757 shops and warehouses, 23 hans, two hammams, a flour mill and a clock tower".

 The clock tower stood in the courtyard of the mosque built by Ilias bey Mirahori, part of the mosque’s architectural complex.
 Situated near the old bazaar, the tower’s positioning allowed its bell to be heard clearly by merchants and customers alike.

 The original tower was constructed in 1784 by the bakers’ guild, composed of Gheg muslims and Orthodox christians from Moscopole.
 The guild divided its responsibilities: muslims would build the tower, while christians provided the clock and its base.

 The first clock weighed 40 okas (approximately 51 kilograms), but it eventually broke down due to the absence of skilled menders.
 In 1893, a new clock was imported from Europe at a cost of 180 Ottoman liras and the tower was updated to accommodate it.

 On January 28, 1931, a powerful earthquake struck Korçë and its surrounding villages, including Polenë, Lavdar, Gjonomadh and Voskopojë.
 Additional tremors occurred later that year.
 Reports from the time indicate that the clock had already stopped working and the tower sustained structural cracks.